hotosm/website/README.md

 The project uses Docker for development and production environments, with separate Docker Compose files for each.

+This project's frontend leverages TailwindCSS and Alpine.js.
+The design of the components is inspired by TailwindUI.

+TailwindCSS is a utility-first CSS framework that we've used for styling our application.
+It allows for rapid UI development with its low-level utility classes.

+Alpine.js, on the other hand, is a minimal JavaScript framework used for managing component behavior.
+It operates entirely on the client-side, in the browser.
+This means that Alpine.js interacts with the HTML after Django has completed its server-side rendering.

+Together, TailwindCSS and Alpine.js provide a powerful and efficient combination for building interactive user interfaces.

 ## Setting Up Environment Variables

 To set up environment variables for your local development environment, you'll need to create a `.env' file in the root directory of the project.
 This file will store your environment variables.